biscaboy/ecommerce/README.md

  * Continuous Integreation/Continuous Deployment (CI/CD) pipline using GitHub, a cloud server (AWS) and Jenkins
  * Reporting and Monitoring of the system using Splunk

-## For the Code Reviewer
+## Required Screenshots

-Screenshots of the Jenkins Server running on AWS can be found under the ```/Jenkins-Screenshots``` directory.
+Screenshots of the Jenkins Server running on AWS can be found under ```/Jenkins-Screenshots```.

-Screenshots of searches, dashboards, alerts and triggered alerts can be found under ```/Splunk-Screenshots```.
+Screenshots of Splunk searches, dashboards, alerts and triggered alerts can be found under ```/Splunk-Screenshots```.

-### Building and Running this Project in on the command line
+## Building and Running this Project in on the command line

 #### To **Build**
 ```